Work out the Kinks: Erotic Massage Basics

-We know, “erotic massage” conjures images of seedy parlors in Thailand.
-Bear with us.
+We know, the term “erotic massage” feels very 80's soft focus porn (more saxophone!) but bear with us!
 With the right tools and basic techniques, you can channel your inner expert masseuse to make your partner melt beneath your hands in a way that can greatly enhance emotional intimacy or, at a minimum, serve as some really kickass foreplay.

 The room should be free of distraction and a comfortable temperature.
-If you opt for candles or music, make sure that they enhance but don’t distract or detract from your massage (i.e. think less Lil Wayne, more Chris Isaak or Barry White/less Patchouli, more Jasmine or Sandalwood).
+If you opt for candles or music, make sure that they enhance but don’t distract or detract from your massage (i.e. think Sade and something v classy like Sandalwood).
+Put that phone away!

 Oil is integral to a next level massage.
 It keeps your disrobed subject warm and reduces friction as you work.
-Again, if you use a scented massage oil, opt for something subtle and not overly cloying and make sure to warm it up (either in your hands or in a bowl of hot water) before application.
-If you have fancy high-thread count sheets on your bed you may also want to lay down a towel first–you want to make sure you have the freedom to be pretty liberal with the slick stuff.
+Again, if you use scented massage oil, opt for something subtle and not overly cloying and make sure to warm it up (either in your hands or in a bowl of hot water) before application.
+Go for a massage candle if you're looking to really heat things up.
+Also, if you have nice sheets on your bed you may also want to lay down a towel first.
+You want to make sure you have the freedom to be pretty liberal with the slick stuff.

 Make sure everything you need is close at hand–nothing breaks the mood more than having to get up to fetch more supplies.